joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

   After preparing all resources, fill in the ``configuration.txt`` file with specific paths to the file.

-  For example run, you can copy the ``configuration.txt`` in the ``cwas-dataset`` to the working directory.
+  For example run, you can copy the ``configuration.txt`` in the ``cwas-dataset`` to the CWAS-Plus working directory.
 The file should be as below.

   .. code-block:: solidity